-- The IM-CCM program is a two-year fellowship that involves rotations in the Critical Care Medical Unit, Neurological Critical Care Unit, Critical Care Unit, Cardiovascular Intensive Care Unit, Emergency Department Intensive Care Unit, Surgical Intensive Care Unit, Palliative Care, Nutrition and several electives.
-The IM-CCM fellow will be rotating in the Critical Care Medical Unit three months each year.
+The IM-CCM fellowship includes rotations in the Critical Care Medical Unit, Neurological Critical Care Unit, Cardiovascular Intensive Care Unit, Emergency Department Intensive Care Unit, Surgical Intensive Care Unit, Palliative Care, Nutrition and several electives.
+The IM-CCM fellow will rotate in the Critical Care Medical Unit three months each year.

-- All Emergency Medicine resident applicant are encouraged to complete the prerequisite 6 months of Internal Medicine rotations (including 3 months of medical ICU) prior to application.
+- All Emergency Medicine resident applicants are encouraged to complete the prerequisite 6 months of Internal Medicine rotations (including 3 months of medical ICU) prior to application.

 - Applications should be uploaded into ERAS under the University of Michigan, Internal Medicine, Pulmonary & Critical Care Medicine Fellowship Program, since there is not a separate stand alone IM/CCM ERAS application for our site.

 More information on the Critical Care Medicine Fellowship can be found on the Emergency Medicine Fellowship Program Website.

 For more information about our combined Pulmonary & Critical Care Medicine Fellowship or Critical Care Medicine Fellowship Training Programs, please contact: